 What are you waiting for?
-Register now to receive your entry pack!
+Upload their entry today!

 Children and young people between the ages of 4 and 16 can be entered.
 Entries should be made on behalf of the child or young person by a parent, school teacher or after-school group leader.

 Please ensure entries are within the 750 word count.
 While this is the maximum word count, your writers are welcome to create much shorter stories.

 The following can be used as a loose guide:

 Entries need to be submitted by 17:00 (GMT) on Friday 29th November 2019.
 Entries received after this deadline will not be considered.